xelatihy/yocto-gl/docs/yocto/yocto_trace.md

 The async renderer takes a `trace_state` struct that tracks the rendering process and contains all data needed by the async renderer.
-Rendering progress ifs given by three callbacks.
+Rendering progress is given by three callbacks.
 The first two are the rendering callbacks defined for offline rendeirng, that return progress report and an image buffer for each sample.
 In async mode, a further callback is called after each pixel is rendered.

 During rendering, no scenes changes are allowed, and changes to bvh and lights are not tracked.
 This is on purpose since it allows for a simple API while retaining maximum speed.
-To changes the scene, first stop the render, than apply scene changes, than update lights and bvh if needed, and finally restart the renderer.
+To change the scene, first stop the render, than apply scene changes, than update lights and bvh if needed, and finally restart the renderer.
 To update the BVH, use `update_bvh(scene, instances, shapes, params)` where